edwilson543/casino/README.md

 The user is given the option of adding more bets to the current wheel spin (always subject to criteria such as having sufficient funds available to meet the minimum-minimum bet - if these criteria fail, then this option will be bypassed and the user will be taken straight to spinning).
-The player then types 'spin/SPIN' etc., which initiates a random selection of a spin outcome from the game wheel's slots (which are represented as a dictionary (Mapping) from slot numbers to colours).
+The player then types 'spin/SPIN' etc., which initiates a random selection of a spin outcome from the game wheel's slots (which are stored as a dictionary with slot numbers as keys and colours as values.
 The spin outcome is compared with the user's bet selection - internally, whatever type of bet the user has made, their selection is converted into a list of integers representing the slots of the wheel that would result in them winning the bet.
 If the user has multiple active bets on the current spin, each of these are evaluated individually using the same spin outcome.
-Note that the spinning of the ball is intentionally delayed in the actual game play using the sleep function.
+Note that the spinning of the wheel is intentionally delayed in the actual game play (using the sleep function) so that the spin outcome doesn't just come up immediately.
 </p>

 <b>Game continuation and looping:</b><br>
 <img src="user_interface/readme_screenshots/game_continuation.png" alt="Screenshot of the game setup window">
 <p>
-Following the evaluation of the user's bets, a message displaying the player's winnings/losings in the current active session.
-The player can then decide to keep playing or exit - in the event of an exit, their updated data will be re-uploaded to the JSON player database.
+After each spin, a message is displayed with the player's winnings/losings in the current active session.
+The player can decide to keep playing or exit - in the event of an exit, their updated data will be uploaded to the JSON player database.
 In order to continue playing, as at login, the player must meet certain criteria such as having sufficient funds to do so, otherwise a top up prompt is shown.<br>
 The options at the bottom of the image show how the user has control over where to re-enter the game loop - they can either:<br>
 1) Repeat their bets (carry out a quick re-spin of the wheel with the given bet selections) - this option is only displayed if the total stake of the previous bets exceeds their new remaining pot.<br>
-2) Change their bets - sticking with the same wheel choice, the user can pick new bet types and selections within these bets.
+2) Change their bets - sticking with the same wheel choice, the user can pick new bet types and selections within these bets.<br>
 3) Change the wheel - the takes the user to the very start of the game loop, the stage which immediately follows the login step.
 </p>